oddbird/oddsite/content/2017/06/27/susy3.rst

 summary: |
-  **We're excited to introduce Susy 3.0**, a major update to our popular grid-math calculator – now more focussed and flexible than ever.
+  **We're excited to introduce Susy 3.0**, a major update to our popular grid-math calculator – now more focused and flexible than ever.
   Susy was designed to make layout math easy, without forcing you into generic patterns and ugly markup.